Haemophilia

 Blood in semen

-Finding blood in your semen can be alarming but in most cases is not serious.
-It will generally pass within a few days without the need for treatment.
-Find out more about blood in sperm here.
+Blood in your semen (haematospermia) can be alarming, but it is usually not serious.
+It will pass within a few days.
+Find out about blood in semen.

 Read more